NOVEL-IN-PROGRESS

 1.

-Albin had long known his way through those alleys.
+Albin had long known his way through the alleys along the canals of New Orleans, the ones that emptied into the sea.
 So dark were they that at times he could see little beyond his hand.
 He held it in front of his face, knowing that when the shadows stirred, the darkness could bleed evil.
-Like others who dwelled along the canals, Albin kept a knife tucked into his boot.
-He could reach it even in the dark, and yet the darkness wouldn't stop him from finding his way to her.
+Like others who dwelled in the shadows along the canals, Albin kept a knife tucked into his boot.
+He could reach it even in the dark, and yet the darkness never stopped him from finding his way to her.

-Severine's people had long lived in New Orleans.
-No one cared where they came from, although rumors had it that they were of French stock.
-Yet didn't they all claim that in the Quarter?
-Most even knew enough French to argue their claims convincingly.
-Still, there were tales to be told in all dialects.
+They said that Severine's people had long lived in New Orleans.
+Although rumors had it that they were of French descent, no one cared where they came from.
+Didn't they all claim that in the Quarter and most knew enough French to argue their claims convincingly.
+Still, there are always tales to be told in all dialects.

-Time and the circumstances of her existence drifted until Severine found herself driven ever deeper into the shadows.
-From there she remained ever vigilant for the dangers that could send her reeling to the next alley or even to the very edge of the canal itself, as she too, knew her way around the French Quarter, along with every quick exit.
+Time and circumstances of her days drifted until Severine found herself driven deeper into the shadows.
+From there, she remained ever vigilant for the ever lurking dangers that might send her reeling to the next alley or even to the very edge of the canal itself, as she too knew her way around the French Quarter.
+Along with every quick exit.

-At the marketplace, Severine made her way through the crowd with her covered basket and so little else.
-To disappear among them, she'd pull her golden-brown hair up under a tattered, long scarf she wrapped around her head.
-It never looked peculiar, as many domestics wore it this way to protect against the glaring sun.
-But then wouldn't that rag serve to conceal her beauty from the men who strayed?
-When she noticed their eyes following, she'd wrap the ends around her mouth and long neck.
-Severine had learned that by disappearing, she might better survive those narrow streets that were dark even in the glare of daylight.
+After heading up and down those dirty alleys where she hoped no one would notice her, and yet feared what would happen to her if no one ever did, she headed to the marketplace.
+Severine made her way through the crowd with her covered basket and so little else.
+To disappear among them, she'd pull her golden-brown hair up under a tattered, long scarf that she wrapped around her head.
+It never looked peculiar, as many domestics wore it this way to protect against the sun.
+And then wouldn't that rag serve to conceal her beauty from the men who strayed?
+When she noticed their eyes following her, she'd tug her scarf down and wrap the ends around her mouth and long neck.

-There at the marketplace, Severine moved quickly and grabbed what she could when the vendors weren't looking and quickly tucked it under a rag in her basket.
-Perhaps two or three potatoes, if she could grasp them quick enough.
+There at the marketplace, Severine moved quickly to grab what she could when the vendors weren't looking and quickly tucked it under a rag in her basket.
+Perhaps two or three potatoes, if she could grasp them quickly enough.
 Small ones, her thoughts triggered, despite the magnitude of her hunger.
 She once tossed a fish in there.
 The fishmonger chased her forever.
 Forever, it seemed, because even days later, she still looked over her shoulder to see if he was gaining.
 In so many ways, he was.

-When Severine was frightened, she'd conjure the smiling faces of her little ones, Marbella and Petite Mere.
+In the days ahead when Severine was frightened, when she'd conjure the faces of her little ones, Marbella and Petite Mere.
 But they were yet to come.
 It was for her daughters that she risked the wrath of fishmongers.
 Didn't they beam when she returned to their shanty near the docks with enough in her basket for potato soup or fish stew?
 And, on a good day, maybe an orange to share.
-Their smiles were what she lived for, even if there'd been something else.
-But there wasn't.
-Severine was dying.
-The hourglass ticked only louder as the days floated away on her weakening breath.
+Their smiles were what she lived for, even if there had been something else.
+But there wasn't as Severine was dying.
+The hourglass only ticked louder as the days floated past on her weakening breath.
 Still, she didn't need no clock to see what lay ahead, as there was nothing there to look for.
-So, she pondered what in her final days and all those that followed would become of her jeunes filles, Marbella and Petite Mere?
-It came to haunt Severine's every thought until it became a living nightmare.
-Could she silence the ticking of time long enough to glimpse what might lie ahead for her two girls when she was no more?
+So, what in her final days and those that followed , she pondered, would become of her jeunes filles?
+It haunted Severine's every thought until it became a living nightmare.
+Could she silence the ticking of time, her prayers pled, long enough to glimpse what might lie ahead for her two girls when she was no more?
 No, it kept ticking in her thoughts.
 No, again and again.
 There was nothing up ahead for these children, one white and one black.
 No better days to hope for.
-And yet what if blessings can come to those most in need, as the priest so often promised?
-But the days pounding on her exhaustion only suggested the priest got it all wrong.
+Still, what if blessings truly do come to those in need of grace, as the priest promised?
+And yet the days pounding on her exhaustion only suggested the priest was wrong.
+But the days of her exhaustion only suggested that the priest maybe got it all wrong.
 Maybe Jesus told him to say that because hope is so perishable.
-But then what if...?
+But then, what if Severine wondered?

 2.

 It had been hard for Severine even before the babies came.
-They were born together; Marbella arrived an hour before Petite Mere, who was tiny but demonstrated from her first days a determined will to live.
-Her survival would one day be inextricably woven with that of her sister, Marbella, so many years after Severine's passing.
-But then perhaps Petite Mere took after her maman when it came to clawing her way to the next day.
-And you see, Severine had no husband.
+They were born together; Marbella arrived before Petite Mere and was tiny but demonstrated from her first days that strong will to survive.
+Perhaps she took after her maman.
+You see, Severine had no husband.
 It was always hard for those women.
 Where do you go if you can still run?
-All the same, who'd listen to your pleas if you were to get there?
-Truly, hadn't there always been a din of desperation from those crowding the edges of the canal?
-Were they only the souls that waited to float on the next life?
-They said, someone did, that desperation can plunge you over the embankment and into the brackish water when there's no other place waiting for you.
-But the voices seemed always to be calling.
-Quickly, she heard, and without one last thought, drop yourself over the edge, and breathe in the black water before you smell it, and all will be over.
-The voices in her head told her so, and when she tried not to hear, they spoke as loudly as her hunger.
-Some days they were loud enough that her thoughts shattered.
-Was your final stumble to the edge of darkness, the voices demanded, because they couldn't hear your stomach growling?
-But they won't hear your splash either, echoed back.
-To escape these ruminations, there were places where Severine let her thoughts wander.
-Still, the voices followed always growing louder as the days passed.
-Let the chains of shame drop off as leaving one's past behind is one way, perhaps the only, to survive.
-No, you can't carry all that bondage wandering up and down those alleys when it's only your hopes that might come to deliver you to another day.
+All the same, who'd listen to your pleas if you could make it there?
+But anyway, who could decipher the pleas through the din of desperation from those crowding the edges of the canal?
+It's at the very edge where desperation can plunge you over the embankment and into the brackish water when there are no other places waiting for you.
+There you'd hear that voice ringing again: "quickly, and without a lingering thought, drop yourself over the edge and then inhale the black water before you smell it, and all will be over."
+These were the words the voices in her head told her, and when she tried not to hear, they spoke louder.
+Was your final stumble to the edge of darkness because they couldn't hear your stomach growling?
+It never stopped searing her thoughts because they wouldn't hear your splash either, echoed back.
+To escape these haunted ruminations, there were places where Severine allowed her thoughts to wander.
+But just as quickly, she'd turn and head in another direction as thoughts of a better place will come to make the pain sting all the greater.
+Still, the voices follow; always there and always growing louder.
+Let the chains of shame drop off, as leaving one's past behind is the only way to survive.
+No, you can't carry all that bondage wandering down alleys when it's only your hopes that might come to deliver you to one more day.
 Nothing else in your pocket is gonna do it because there's nothing there.
 Maybe that's a blessing.
-Count them when you see them, and then double the numbers when you can't.
-But it's not always easier having no history, no recollections of your past lives; but then again, no pain of guilt dragging you down.
-How long will you hear your own splash when it's all that's left for you?
+Count them when you see them, but then double the numbers on the days when you can't.
+But then again, is it really easier to have no history, no recollections of the past lives you somehow survived?
+How long will you hear your own splash when it's all that's left to you?
 The canal offers no answers, only solutions.
-Still, you beg the voices for peace and keep wondering: how long will it take after the water folds over my head and the currents carry me over to the other side where my rewards await?
-There's no one to answer.
-Still, tick, tick, tick slowly goes the hourglass, and it's starting to rhyme with the rumblings in my head.
-"Jump!", the voice rings between her thoughts.
+Still, you beg for peace.
+You keep wondering how long it will take after the water folds over your head until my life falls to the currents that have too long pulled on it?
+Tick, tick, tick, slowly goes the hourglass, and it's starting to rhyme with the rumblings in my head.
+"Jump!", the voice now rings between my every thought.
 Painlessness is only a step away.
-Jump, so the ticking in my head will stop.
+Jump.
+And the ticking in your head will stop.
 Finally.
-And then all that's left is to drift under the currents for a moment or two.
+And then all that's left for you will be to drift under the currents for a moment or two.
 But is that a promise?
-How far away am I from the edge of nothing more?
-What if I can't even get close enough because how long are the voices' lies?
+How far away is the edge of everything?
+Can I even get close enough to the canal?
+Because you keep wondering how long the voices' lies are.
 Could they be longer than my prayers?
-Jesus, where are you in the darkness that stalks my every thought?
-The priest said nothing, when Severine asked.
+Jesus, where are You in all this darkness that stalks me?
+Don't stop reaching for me, was her prayer.

-One morning, months before she gave birth to Marbella and Petite Mere, Severine wandered far from the alleys along the canals and over to the French Quarter without her basket.
-All its emptiness had grown too heavy for her.
+One morning, long before Marbella and Petite Mere, Severine wandered far from the alleys over to the French Quarter without her basket.
+The burden of its emptiness had grown too heavy.
 The dizziness that hunger brings does that.
-If anything was going to come her way, there across from the Rampart was the only place it might.
-But truly?
-She still clung to the hope that she'd find something to eat.
+If anything was going to come her way, there, across from the Rampart where the rich lived, was the only place it might.
+She clung to the hope she'd find something to eat.
 Over there.
 Surely.
-Although her thoughts were pierced with jabs of hunger, she could still envision a loaf of bread sitting in a kitchen window she'd never come upon before, and yet, still held hope she'd pass by one day.
+Even with her thoughts pierced by jabs of hunger, she could still envision a loaf of bread sitting in that kitchen window she'd never come upon before, and yet still held hope that she would pass by one day.
+If she were blessed with that many days.
 Bread, sitting in some rich person's kitchen window cooling.
-What if there were two loaves and no one looking?
-Two, then one she could sell.
-But that day there was no open window with bread waiting for her desperate reach.
-Alas, there was little else but thoughts of that stinking canal.
-Severine's thoughts kept jumping ahead of her surely aiming to trip her to the edge she'd long been dangling over.
+Maybe there'd be two loaves and no one looking.
+Two, one she could sell.
+But that day, there was no open window with bread waiting for her.
+So, Severine's thoughts kept jumping ahead of her as if they aimed to trip her over the edge.

-But then Severine saw a tub woman when she stepped into the alley to dump her tub water.
-The woman paused to stare at Severine but then motioned to her.
+Then Severine saw a tub woman when she stepped into the alley to dump her tub water.
+The woman glared at her.

-"What…?" is all that Severine's hunger-constricted throat could summon.
+"What…?" is all that Severine's throat could summon.
 She knew whores were chased off as fast as they were chased after by them Frenchmen with a coin or two in their pockets.
 How could it matter which way you ran?
-It didn't even matter that you were not one of those women.
-But what difference could it make as Severine had no run left in her.
+It didn't even matter if you were not one of those women.
+All the same, Severine had no run left in her.

-The tub woman looked Severine up and down perhaps like a priest counting one's sins as if they were stains running down her threadbare dress.
-The stains of sin, he might argue.
-But this woman, with a bandana tied around her head like a tub woman was no priest and harbored other thoughts.
+The tub woman looked Severine up and down, perhaps like a priest counting one's sins as if they were stains running down her threadbare dress.
+The stains of sin.
+But with a bandana tied around her head like any tub woman, she was no priest and harbored other thoughts.

-"I got a sick lady up there," the woman gestured to a window upstairs in the big house that loomed behind her.
+"I got a sick lady up there," the woman gestured to the big house that loomed behind her.
 "I need me some help with my tubs.
 I can't get to 'em and do all my house chores.
 I got no money, but I feed you.
 I feed you good.
 My lady up there, she's rich.
-She gots lots of food in the pantry.
+She gots lots of food in there.
 I feed you," she repeated.
-The last time Severine heard for real.
+The last time Severine heard her for real.

-With that, Severine left behind her vacant plans for the day, as well as her hopes that had gone looking for the canal.
-She took a deep breath and followed the woman over to the laundry house.
+Severine had no plans for the day, and her hopes had gone to look for the canal.
+She followed the woman over to the washhouse.
 Inside, piles of sour-smelling clothes awaited someone desperate enough to roll up her sleeves and attend.
-Severine backed off at the sight as she could hardly stand upright.
-Even with the morning light streaming through the broken laundry house window, her vision blurred as if it was suddenly growing dark.
-It was the kindless blur that comes when your blood drains to your feet even as they struggle for an exit.
+Severine backed off at the sight, as she could hardly stand upright.
+Even with the morning light streaming through the broken washhouse window, her vision blurred as if it was suddenly growing dark; the blur that comes when your blood drains to your feet even as they struggle for an exit.
 Or perhaps to put a foot down in the next life.

-But it seemed as though the tub woman knew why Severine could barely stand.
+But the tub woman knew why Severine could barely stand.
 All tub women know the signs.
-Because they've been there, hadn't they?
+Been there, haven't they?

 Severine sat.
-No, she all but folded over onto the cot.
-"Put your fears aside," the voice that shadowed her whispered, "the canal will still be waiting when you're ready to concede."
+No, she fell over onto the cot.
+"Put your fears aside," the voice that had shadowed her whispered, "the canal will always be there waiting."
 The woman set the tray next to Severine and pulled the cloth off.
 Half or so of what had been left of a roasted chicken, boiled red potatoes, and bread.
 It was still warm.
-There was a dollop of butter melting over the top.
-She could eat the apple later and so slid it into her pocket as she'd done with the one from the market.
+There was plenty of butter, too.
+She could eat the apple later and slid it into her pocket as she'd done with the one from the market.
 The one she'd eaten days before or even before that.
-The instinct to steal never leaves those who hunger but goes sharp on you when your pockets are empty.
-No priest is ever gonna change that with prayers to redeem your soul.
+The instinct to steal never leaves those who hunger.
+It goes sharp on you when your pockets are empty, and no priest is gonna change that with prayers to redeem your soul.

 "Right here," the tub woman said.
 "You sleep here.
-Ain't nobody gonna come bother you in this here laundry house 'cause I come out at night and latch that there gate you come through.
-Me, I used to sleep right here, but my lady done told me to come up and sleep on the rag rug next to her bed.
+Ain't nobody gonna bother you in this here washhouse.
+When I 'member, I come out at night and latch the gate to the alley.
+The tradesmen come through early, don't they?
+Me, I used to sleep right here, but my lady told me to come up and sleep on the rag rug next to her bed.
 Maybe she gonna need a glass of water middle of the night.
 It don't matter.
-It's warmer up there come winter."
+It's warmer up there come winter. "

 How did this tub woman know she'd hardly slept in days?
 Been there, hadn't she?
 All the same, Severine ate well that morning and later slept peacefully.
 How long had it been?
-Even Jesus had probably left off counting, as seems to happen when the prayers turn to dirges.
+Even Jesus had probably left off counting, as seems to happen when prayers crumble to a dirge.

 3.

-The next morning, Severine realized she'd gotten through the day she walked through that alley gate and had invited more to follow.
-It had been a while since she'd eaten more than once a day, and even then, only here and there.
-But now she worked hard for what she got, knowing she at least had that cot and a door to shut out the bleak alley nights.
+Severine realized she had gotten through the day and so challenged more to follow.
+It had been a while since she had eaten more than once a day, and even then, only here and there.
+But then she worked hard for what she got, knowing she had that cot and a door to shut out the bleak night of the alley.
 But there'd come a night when she'd find not all of it.
-Latches, like hearts, can so easily be broken open.
+Latches, like hearts, can easily be broken open.

 Early one morning, Jane, the tub woman, came in and dumped a pile of her lady's laundry at Severine's feet.